zwintox/CSharp-GradeBookApplication/README.md

 			- [ ] If there are 5 students with grades call the base `CalculateStudentStatistics` method using `base.CalculateStudentStatistics`

 	- [ ] In the GradeBook project's root directory, Update the `Program` class to work with multiple types of grade books
-		- [ ] Inside the `Main` method update the code within the `if` condution that checks to see if `command` starts with "create".
+		- [ ] Inside the `Main` method update the code within the `if` condition that checks to see if `command` starts with "create".
-			- [ ] Update the validation to check the `parts.Length` is not 4.
+			- [ ] Update the validation to check the `parts.Length` is not 3.
-			- [ ] Update the message written to console by this condition to say "Command not valid, Create requires a name, type, is it weighted.".
+			- [ ] Update the message written to console by this condition to say "Command not valid, Create requires a name and type.".
-			- [ ] Remove where `gradeBook` is set to `BaseGradeBook`.
+			- [ ] Remove where variable `gradeBook` is set to a new instance of `BaseGradeBook` and instead change it from a `var` to being of type `BaseGradeBook`.
 			- [ ] Create a new variable to store a string representing the gradebook type, this will be set using the second substring of the parts array.
-			- [ ] Create a new switch / case block that checks the gradebook type variable
 				- [ ] When the value is "standard" set `gradeBook` to a newly instantiated `StandardGradeBook`.
 				- [ ] When the value is "rank" set `gradeBook` to a newly instantiated `RankedGradeBook`.
+				- [ ] When the value doesn't match any of the above write to `Console` what they entered " is not a supported type of gradebook, please try again", then use the `continue` keyword to return to the start of the loop.
-			- [ ] Change where the "help" command outlines the "create" command to say "Create 'Name' 'Type' 'Weighted' - Creates a new gradebook where 'Name' is the name of the gradebook, 'Type' is what type of grading it should use, and 'Weighted' is whether or not grades should be weighted (true or false).".
+			- [ ] Change where the "help" command outlines the "create" command to say "Create 'Name' 'Type' - Creates a new gradebook where 'Name' is the name of the gradebook and 'Type' is what type of grading it should use.".

+	- [ ] In the GradeBooks directory, change `BaseGradeBook` into an abstract class
+		- [ ] Add the `abstract` keyword to the `BaseGradeBook` declarition

-- [ ] Add support for weighted GPAs
+- [ ] Add support for weighted GPAs *Note: Code will stop compiling once the constructor is updated until after changes are made in `Program.Main` are complete*
 	- [ ] Add a property named 'IsWeighted' of type `bool` to `BaseGradeBook` located in the `GradeBooks` directory.
+		- [ ] Create a new public property `IsWeighted` of type `bool` in `BaseGradeBook`
 		- [ ] Change the `BaseGradeBook` constructor to accept a `bool` for the second parameter.
 		- [ ] Set the `IsWeighted` property using the `bool` parameter.
 		- [ ] Update the `RankedGradeBook` and `StandardGradeBook` constructors to also have the same `bool` parameter.
 (Don't forget to add the bool to base constructor call after the constructor declaration!)